SPP 306: Work Schedules

 Nursing mothers will be provided with reasonable break periods as needed and a place other than a restroom for the purpose of expressing milk for their nursing child for one year after the child’s birth.

-See also SPP 214, “Flexible Employment Policy.”
+See also SPP 214, “Flexible Employment Program.”

 skip navigation bar